 Just about two weeks before Lynnette received the diagnosis of her brain tumor in 2017, I preached the final sermon of my interim pastorate from these words of the apostle Paul:

 Not that I speak in regard to need, for I have learned in whatever state I am, to be content: I know how to be abased, and I know how to abound.
 Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need.
 I can do all things through Christ who strengthens me.
 (Phil.
 4:11-13)

 The Lord has continued to teach us the lessons of these verses—sometimes in ways that do not seem pleasant at first.
 But His purpose is always loving and good, and we can trust Him (cf. Rom.
 8:28).

 Please pray for us as we undertake this new ministry with The Friends of Israel.

-Paul J. Scharf (M.A., M.Div., Faith Baptist Theological Seminary) is a church ministries representative for the Friends of Israel Gospel Ministry, serving in the midwest.
-He also assists Dr. John C. Whitcomb and writes for “Answers” Magazine and Regular Baptist Press.
+Paul J. Scharf (M.A., M.Div., Faith Baptist Theological Seminary) is a church ministries representative for The Friends of Israel Gospel Ministry, serving in the midwest.
+He also assists Whitcomb Ministries and writes for “Answers” Magazine and Regular Baptist Press.
 For more information on his ministry, visit foi.org/scharf or email email@example.com.